E3-JSI/model-SloMET-ATOMIC-2020/README.md

 Jena D. Hwang, Chandra Bhagavatula, Ronan Le Bras, Jeff Da, Keisuke Sakaguchi, Antoine Bosselut, Yejin Choi AAAI Conference on Artificial Intelligence, 2021.

-## 🚧 Work In Progress

-- [x] Setup script
-- [x] Folder structure
-- [x] Code for model training
-- [x] Code for model prediction
-- [x] Code for model evaluation
-- [x] Add support for 3rd party models (outside huggingface)
-- [x] Add `params.yaml` and modify the scripts to read the params from the file
-- [x] Add DVC pipelines for model training and evaluation
-- [x] Add scripts for storing and retrieving the data set

 ## 📣 Acknowledgments

 This work is developed by [Department of Artificial Intelligence][ailab] at [Jozef Stefan Institute][ijs].